NoraLoose/noraloose.github.io/_pages/research.md

 </figcaption>
 </figure>

 The interaction of warm subpolar North Atlantic ocean waters with Greenland's marine-terminating glaciers is a dominant trigger for the glaciers' recent retreat and acceleration.
-Helheim Glacier and Jakobshavn Isbræ are two examples of marine-terminating glaciers in Greenland that have gained much attention recently, as they have undergone apid changes since the 1990s.
-I am interested in the sensitivity of subsurface temperature close to Greenland's outlet glaciers to far-field climate signals.
+Jakobshavn Isbr� and Helheim Glacier are two examples of marine-terminating glaciers in Greenland that have gained much attention recently, as they have undergone rapid changes since the 1990s.
+I am interested in the sensitivity of subsurface temperature close to Greenland's outlet glaciers, such as Jakobshavn Isbræ and Helheim Glacie, to far-field climate signals.

 <!--